-- 2. The management of an allegation of abuse may involve one or all of: - a police investigation of a possible criminal offence - enquiries and assessment by the local authority about whether the adult child is in need of protection or in need of services - consideration by US of disciplinary action in respect of the individual.
+- 2. The management of an allegation of abuse may involve one or all of: - a police investigation of a possible criminal offence enquiries and assessment by children's social care about whether a child is in need of protection or in need of services - consideration by an employer of disciplinary action in respect of the individual.

-Action from member of staff, volunteer or provider who has a concern about an adult working for or on behalf of US who works with or is in contact with a child or adult at risk.
+Action from member of staff or volunteer who has a concern about an adult working for or on behalf of US who works with or is in contact with a child or young person.

-- 1. Inform your manager or Designated Safeguarding Lead and the Chair of Trustees immediately.
+- Inform your manager or Designated Safeguarding Officer and Chair of Trustees immediately.
 Action must have been taken and recorded within 24 hours (including weekends and bank holidays). - 2.
 It is not your job to investigate the allegation.
 Your job is to listen, ensure you have the basic details so you can record what was said, and respond appropriately.
 For further information see Guidelines for responding to Allegations against Adults. - 3.
-If for any reason you do not feel able to alert a manager then the Whistleblowing Policy and Procedure must be followed.
+If for any reason you do not feel able to alert a line manager then the Whistleblowing Policy and Procedure must be followed.